rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 Rancher should work with any modern Linux distribution.

-Docker is required for nodes that will run K3s or RKE Kubernetes clusters.
-It is not required for RancherD installs.

 For details on which OS and Docker versions were tested with each Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/)

 All supported operating systems are 64-bit x86.